huqis/huqis/manual/syntax.md

 - [macro](blocks/macro.md)
 - [return](blocks/return.md)

+A block can only be defined in the engine by [adding it to the context](extend.md).

 ## Functions

+Functions provide the extendability of the template language.
-Functions are interpreted at runtime.
+They are interpreted at runtime.

+The following functions are available out of the box:

 - [capitalize](functions/capitalize.md)
 - [concat](functions/concat.md)